CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Experiments

 \subsection{More experiments}

 \paragraph{The importance of learning from failed attempts.} Our framework \textsc{CodeLutra} leverages both positive and negative answer pairs to iteratively improve model performance, particularly by minimizing the generation of incorrect responses.
 But what happens when we omit the negative samples and rely solely on supervised fine-tuning using positive samples generated by the model?
 In this ablation, we compare the performance of our objective~\ref{eq:loss} with a model trained with $\mathcal{L}_\text{SFT}(\pi; \mathcal{D}_t^{c})$.
 As seen in Figure~\ref{fig:ablation}(a), without negative samples (purple line), the model’s performance plateaus across iterations, remaining close to the baseline.
 In contrast, incorporating negative samples (blue line) leads to steady performance improvements over successive iterations.
 This ablation confirms that including negative samples is critical to refining the model’s ability to distinguish between optimal and suboptimal responses, significantly boosting overall performance.

-Collecting incorrect answers is thus an essential component for preference learning and contributes to greater model accuracy. \paragraph{CodeLutra achieves strong performance under limited training data.} The cost of acquiring high-quality question-code pairs can be significant, so we examine whether our method truly depends on large datasets.
+\paragraph{CodeLutra achieves strong performance under limited training data.} The cost of acquiring high-quality question-code pairs can be significant, so we examine whether our method truly depends on large datasets.
 Under the data science code generation task, \emph{we found that using just 500 samples improved Llama-3-8B from an accuracy of 28.2 to 48.6, approaching the performance of GPT-4}.
 This demonstrates that \textsc{CodeLutra} achieves strong results even with a limited number of high-quality annotations.
 We further verify this with the data query task by randomly selecting 1K question-code pairs from BIRD’s training data and comparing them to the full 9K sample set.
 The results, as shown in Figure~\ref{fig:ablation}(b), reveal similar trends, with the two setups reaching peak execution accuracies of 43.1 and 42.4, respectively.
 This minor difference suggests that \textsc{CodeLutra} does not heavily rely on large volumes of training data and can generalize well with fewer annotations, which is crucial for minimizing the cost of dataset collection.